What Is a Hagwon and Should You Work at One?

 Benefits of Working in a Hagwon

-The plus side of working in the private sector is that one often makes considerably more money at a hagwon compared to a public school (again, great for travellers, more money in a shorter amount of time).
+The plus side of working in the private sector is that one often makes considerably more money at a hagwon compared to a public school (again, great for travelers, more money in a shorter amount of time).
 The number of hagwons operating in Korea is staggering with some blocks boasting multiple hagwons chains.
-Thanks to their abundance, there are ample job opportunities and a wide variety of establishments to choose from.
+Thanks to their abundance, there are ample ESL hagwon jobs in Korea and a wide variety of establishments to choose from.

 Another bonus about working in a hagwon is the additional expenses that are covered by the business – oftentimes the schools will pay for your housing and reimburse your airfare.
 Beneath the surface perks of working at a hagwon, you’re likely to have a greater say in the age group that you instruct (children, teens, or adults), as well as time.
 Since hagwons have classes running all day long, you can often choose to work mornings or afternoons.
 You will still have a full-time job, working the average 30-40 hours per week, so the worries of making ends meet should be nullified.